fastlane/docs/docs/getting-started/ios/screenshots.md

 ### Manually Capturing Screenshots

-It goes without saying that this takes too much time, which also decreases the quality of the screenshots.
+Manually taking screenshots takes too much time, which also decreases the quality of the screenshots.
 Since it is not automated, the screenshots will show slightly different content on the various devices and languages.
 Many companies choose to create screenshots in one language and use them for all languages.
 While this might seem okay to us developers, there are many potential users out there that cannot read the text on your app screenshots if they are not localised.
 Have you ever looked at a screenshots with content in a language you don't know?
 It won't convince you to download the app.

 However, the biggest disadvantage of this method is what happens when you need to repeat the process.
 If you notice a spelling mistake in the screenshots, if you release an update with a new design, or if you just want to show more up to date content, you'll have to create new screenshots for all languages and devices... manually.